 - Rumble Roses suffered from a Broken Base before it was even released, with both Anime and Professional Wrestling fans interested in the game.
 During development, it became obvious the game was designed to cater to anime fans, but was a decent enough wrestling game that the pro wrestling camp wasn't fully alienated.
 Then came the sequel, Rumble Roses XX, with a labyrinthine and ludicrously time-consuming unlocking system, a completely pathetic create-a-wrestler feature, and a boring street fighting mode that no one liked.
 The killer, though, was the "Queens Match Mode", done in a style of Japanese erotica that, through Values Dissonance, comes across as extremely creepy Fan Disservice elsewhere, evaporating most of its international fanbase.
 To make matters worse, RRXX was released on a different platform (Xbox 360) than the original game (PlayStation 2), killing much of its built-in audience.
 Plans were to eventually port, but higher-ups claimed there simply was not enough interest in the series to make a PlayStation 3 version viable.

-- Chibi-Robo!: Park Patrol sold very poorly in the US (largely due to initially being a Wal-Mart exclusive), which in turn caused the next sequel to be Japan-only.
+- Chibi-Robo!: Park Patrol sold very poorly in the US largely due to initially being a Wal-Mart exclusive, which in turn caused the next sequel to be Japan-only.
 Nintendo then decided to bring the series back overseas on the 3DS with a downloadable title called Chibi Robo: Photo Finder, a game that puts less focus on the housekeeping aspect of the original games and more focus on the use of the 3DS camera.
 The game received mostly average reviews, again seemingly putting the series in jeopardy.
 Nintendo would announce another Chibi-Robo title for the 3DS that does away with the housekeeping concept entirely in favor of side-scrolling platforming called Chibi Robo: Zip Lash, even coming with a Chibi Robo amiibo.
 Nintendo producer Kensuke Tanabe stated that Zip Lash would likely be the last game in the series if it sold poorly...and it did.
-In 2018, the Nintendo Twitter account released a picture of Chibi engulfed in flames, but no context for the picture was given.
-This at least indicates that character hasn't been forgotten about.
+The last time the character was mentioned by the company was in 2018, when the Nintendo of America Twitter account released a picture of Chibi engulfed in flames in reference to the Nintendo fanbase going insane over a rumored Direct.

 - Donkey Kong Barrel Blast, while not without its fans, was generally ill-received and ended the line of Donkey Kong spinoffs that had persisted throughout the 2000's decade following Rare's departure.
 Retro Studios would proceed to successfully return the franchise to its platforming roots with the well-received Donkey Kong Country Returns.

 - F-Zero: GP Legend is this for the F-Zero series.
 In addition to performing poorly sales-wise, bad word-of-mouth effectively sunk the accompanying Animated Adaptation before it even hit North American airwaves.
 While there is only one other sequel to GP Legend (2004's F-Zero Climax), it was never released outside of Japan due to GP Legend's overall poor reception in North America.
-This is all also combined with Shigeru Miyamoto admitting to having Writer's Block in terms of bringing new ideas to the series.
+Shigeru Miyamoto has also admitted to having Writer's Block in terms of bringing new ideas to the series.

 - Fire Emblem: